g4v4g4i/ArgABM/README.md

 * **2**: in case of `g-exit-case` 2 and researchers receiving a random item via `learn-random-item` for which they have not yet run `compute-subjective-attacked`
 * **3**: in case of `g-exit-case` 2 and researchers not having received any new information since they ran `compute-subjective-attacked` the last time

+#### g-convergence-start

+* format: list
+* example [10 150]

+Protocols the rounds in which each convergence episode (= all researchers on one theory) started.
+See `g-convergence-duration` below for more details.

+#### g-convergence-duration

+* format: list
+* example: [5 20]

+Protocols for how long the convergence episodes (= all researchers continuously on the same theory) were lasting.
+In the example here (using the `g-convergence-start` data from above) there were two episodes of convergence:

+* round 10 - 15: all scientists are converged on one theory
+* round 150 - 170: all scientists are converged on one theory

+The rest of the time researchers were spread among more than one theory i.e. diversity was maintained.

 ### Researchers-own